CodaBool/stargazer.vercel.app/readme.md

-# 🚧 Under Active Development
-> expect things to change drastically until the end of 2024

 # 🗺️ Community VTT RPG maps
 > A spot for any RPG community to create accurate maps and keep them up to date.